 Overview of acquired land

 50 acres total, composed of 46 acres protected from development by a conservation easement as well as a 4-acre developable area that today encompasses the club house.
 The conservation easement limits conversion to development but allows golf course, agriculture, and passive recreational uses.

 The back nine:

-39 acres total, abutting Blyth Park and the Sammamish River, and includes the historic Yellow Apple Ranch farm house and orchard, which are on the Bothell Historic Registry.
+39 acres total, abutting Blyth Park and the Sammamish River and including 4-acre developable area on the southwestern corner abutting Waynita Drive.
+The old Yellow Apple Ranch farmhouse with its orchard (much of it recently gone from weather and tree age/disease) are on the Bothell Historic Registry.